mikeheft/route_rater/README.md

 }
 ```

-#### Rides
+### Rides
-The type for these is defined as `"pre-ride"` as they are what has been 'scheduled' and waiting for a driver to select.
-My thoughts on this were that once a driver selected a ride, it would then have all of the corresponding data updated, e.g., duration, distance, commute_duration, driver_id.
+The type for these are defined as `"pre-ride"` as they are what has been 'scheduled' and waiting for a driver to select.
+My thoughts on this are that once a driver selects a ride, that ride will have all of the corresponding data updated, e.g., duration, distance, commute_duration, driver_id.

-The reasoning for this is that the `commute_duration` and `ride duration` are variable depending on the driver looking at the available rides and the durations can change depending on traffic.
+The reasoning for this is because the `commute_duration` and `ride duration` are variable depending on the driver looking at the available rides and the durations can change depending on traffic.

+The selectable rides are scoped to a pre determined 'radius' that is set on Driver creation.
+This is outlined in the [ApiReview](https://docs.google.com/document/d/1EIruijeCCnIcu7I0AWO1ic397ll4yv2Fh5NWU4cgFlY/edit#heading=h.mqfjv3fbg3fa).

 ```json
 // GET /drivers/:driver_id/selectable_rides
 {